 - They are user-centric

 - They save space on your website

 - Can be implemented for multiple use cases

 Getting started with lead generation forms

 So, before hopping on the controversial bandwagon of online forms and sealing the deal with one of these two - single-step or multi-step, there are several things you must consider.

 Like what is the need or purpose of the form, do you need to boost your conversions, which form can you best structure as per your need, among others.

 The answer is simple once you have planned out your strategy and vision for implementing the lead generation form.

 Going by the use cases, purpose, and benefits listed for each of these forms, we hope you can make the rightful choice.
 You can also try A/B testing different versions on your website with giosg’s pre-built multi-step form templates.

-So, make the best use of our 30 day free trial today to amp up your lead capture strategies.
+So, make the best use of your online forms and book a demo today to amp up your lead capture strategies.